Engaging in work that matters at Campbelltown Performing Arts High School

 Delivering high quality care in the future will require radical changes to who is in the workforce and how health services are delivered.

-Yes, let’s protect the radical blueprint for the NHS, but let’s not forget about the bigger picture
+Yes, to a radical blueprint for the NHS, but it’s not the bigger picture

 The NHS cannot deliver transformation alone.
 It must reach out and work in partnership with patients themselves, and with colleagues in social care, housing, policing, education and beyond to tackle challenges as complex as childhood obesity and mental ill health.